VirtualOilCake/Shinamai/README.md

 Xiaohua is a Chinese, as a proud Chinese national, she tries to find some Lianhua Qingwen capsule to help her with the cold.

 "That's weird...
 Where did my Chinese medicine go?"

+Xiaohua can't find any Lianhua Qingwen where she usually put them.

+"What is that?
+Xocova...?
+Hmmm, it feels familiar but I don't know what it is..."